Kheirallah-Elie/SmartHomeDocumentationTechnique/README.md

    - Refactor database update logic to handle simultaneous payloads asynchronously without causing conflicts.

 3. **Azure Portal Configuration**:
-   It might be necessary to configure the Azure Portal in any changes of the used Database, IoT Hub, changing the domain name of the current port of the localhost, etc..
+   It might be necessary to configure the Azure Portal in any changes of the used Database, IoT Hub, changing the domain name of the current port of the localhost, etc.
    Here are the steps to keep these checked:
    - **Connection String**:
      - Navigate to the Azure portal to your Azure Function and to your Web App.